For Property Owners

 Island demand is strong enough to hide weak owner economics

-AMI homes can look healthy on the surface while fee drag, early discounting, and soft local execution keep the owner behind.
+AMI homes can look healthy on the surface while booking costs, early discounting, and soft local execution keep the owner behind.

-Average effective host-fee drag inside the current Seascape operating set.
+Average effective host-fee cost inside the current Seascape operating set.

 Approximate payment-processing cost when a booking shifts off marketplace commissions.